LATomlin/ICT_302_2019_Fall/assessments/CMS Guidebook Assessments/Written Agreements/written_agreement_Tomlin_Lucas.md

 # How Will It Be Evaluated?

 I should be evaluated on a few different things.
-Some of these being, if I did or didn't get make a task list that I was assigned for the other groups, if the groups have communicated at least twice per week, and if I have come to class that week.
+Made sure there was ommunications with all groups each week: 4 points Made sure group leaders gave administrators tasks when needed: 2 points Made sure group tasks were assigned on ClickUp for each group assigned to me: 2 points

 # Who Will Evaluate It?